felixnyamweya/wpsso-schema-json-ld/README.md

 <h4>WPSSO (Core Plugin) Prerequisite</h4>

-<p>WPSSO Schema JSON-LD Markup is an extension for the WPSSO (Core Plugin), which <em>automatically</em> generates complete and accurate meta tags and Schema markup from your content for Social Media Optimization (SMO) and Search Engine Optimization (SEO).</p>
+<p>WPSSO Schema JSON-LD Markup is an extension for the WPSSO (Core Plugin), which automatically generates complete and accurate meta tags and Schema markup from your content for Social Media Optimization (SMO) and Search Engine Optimization (SEO).</p>

 <p>The WPSSO JSON Free extension works with either the Free or Pro version of WPSSO (Core Plugin).</p>